kindredgroup/puppet-go/README.md

 ## Limitations

-Tested and used on Redhat OS family, Debian support not confirmed.
+Tested and used on Redhat and Ubuntu.
+See metadata.json for supported OS combinations.

 ## Development